BCDA-APS/bs_model_instrument/README.md

 Template of a Bluesky Data Acquisition Instrument in console, notebook, & queueserver.

-## Clone this template repository.
+## Create repository from this template.

 https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template